harshnaikAI/shoppingList-app/README.md

 # Shopping List - add to cart app
-Solo project from Scrimba's " The Front End Developer Carrier Path "
+Solo project from Scrimba's " The Front End Developer Carrier Path ".

+In this project we can add and delete items.

  1. Key Features
     - User can add and delete ( double click on items )  items.